spencer-shadley/completed-class/class-content/01-HTML-Git-CSS/01-Activities/01-ConsoleCommands/README.md

 ## Instructions

 - From the Terminal/Console and using only the command line, create the following:
-  - A new folder with the name of first_day_stuff
+  - A new directory with the name of first_day_stuff
   - A new HTML file with the name of first-day.html
-  - Open the current folder containing the new HTML file.
+  - Open the current directory containing the new HTML file.

 ## BONUS